octobercms/docs/3.x/cms/ajax/live-controls.md

 ### Global Events

 Global events can be attached and removed using the `addEventListener` and `removeEventListener` native JavaScript functions.
-The event handler (second argument) refers to the class method of the same instance.
+The event handler (second argument) refers to the class method of the same control instance.

 ```js
 class extends oc.ControlBase {